mwelponer/cpp-pills/README.md

 }
 ```

-### allocate on the heap (dinamic allocation)
+### allocate on the heap (dynamic allocation)
-when allocadet an object inside the heap, it's gonna sit there untill you decide I no longer need it, I will free it.
+when allocated an object inside the heap, it's gonna sit there untill you decide I no longer need it, I will free it.

 ```c++
 int main() {